Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 to selecting the same chords and you'll be offered to **cancel** the task.
 Cancelling this action removes the relation (and thus the related guidance).

-#### [cancel] ~~Same Voice~~
+#### [cancel] Same Voice

-"Same Voice" was a pre-version of "Next in Voice".
+"Same Voice" is weaker than "Next in Voice".

-It stated only that the two selected chords should belong to the same voice.
+It states only that the two selected chords should belong to the same voice.

-Note it provided no information about related time values.
+It provides no information about related time values.

-This is the reason why it is now deprecated in favor of "Next in Voice" relation, and is kept mainly for upward compatibility with existing .omr files still containing old "Same Voice" indications.
+This is the reason why "Next in Voice" relation should be preferred whenever possible.

+Note that "Same Voice" (or "Next in Voice") can be used in the context of rest chords interleaved between beam head chords, to "push" these rests into the beam area.
+And conversely, "Separate Voice" can be used to "pull" these rests out of the beam area.

 #### [cancel] Separate Voices

 This command imposes the voice algorithm to assign the selected chords to **separate** voices.

-Note this is not exactly the reverse of "_next in voice_" command (or old "_same voice_" command):
+Note this is not exactly the reverse of "_next in voice_" command (or weaker "_same voice_" command):
 * Without any command, you let the algorithm decide with no guidance.
 * With a command (whether it's _next_, _same_ or _separate_), you explicitly guide the algorithm.